eedugon/eck-logs-and-metrics/docs/default_metrics_kubernetes.md

-(pending review...)

-# Default logging with Filebeat and autodiscover
+# Default Kubernetes Metrics with Metricbeat

-This document explains the current manifest available [here](/resources/02_k8s_monitoring/10_kube-system_metrics_K8S.yaml).
+This document explains the manifest available [here](/resources/02_k8s_monitoring/10_kube-system_metrics_K8S.yaml), which is intended to deploy Metricbeat on Kubernetes to perform monitoring of `Kubernetes nodes` and `Kubernetes cluster` state.

 ### Manifest Highlights:

 - Metricbeat runs as a DaemonSet

 - Two types of metrics
-  - Host level metrics: These metrics needs to be fetched by all nodes, which is the main reason to run this as a DaemonSet.
+  - __Host level metrics__: These metrics needs to be retrieved `per node`, which is the main reason to run this as a DaemonSet.
+    - Common metricsets from `system module`.
+    - Kubelet related mericsets from `kubernetes module`.

 ```
       - module: system